MilosBijelic/Yahoo-NBA-fantasy-analytics/README.md

 * 1.5) You have now successfully created a Yahoo Developer App and you will see App ID, Client ID(Consumer Key), and Client Secret(Consumer Secret) with a long string of random letters and numbers

-2) __Enter in your consumer key and consumer secret into ./authorization/oauth2yahoo.json__
+2) __Enter in your consumer key and consumer secret into ./authorization/oauth2yahoo_template.json__

 * 2.1) Save the json file and close it

+* 2.2) Rename the json file to "oauth2yahoo.json"

   3) __Double click NBAFantasyStats.py__

 * 3.1) This will cause a window to pop up